ValoCookie/osu-Requests/README.md

 ## What's new in 1.0.2.0

+Version **1.0.2.0** is currently in Microsoft certification.

+It includes:

 - improved Request History with clickable osu! links
 - added per-entry **COPY** buttons
 - previous requests can be reopened without affecting the active queue
 - improved star-rating alignment in History
 - queue limit now supports 1 through Unlimited
-- added configurable Open Window / Start in Tray behavior
+- configurable Open Window / Start in Tray behavior
 - improved X-button and system-tray behavior
 - app windows minimize automatically when opening a beatmap
 - additional request/play detection improvements
 - general UI and usability improvements

+Once certification finishes, this update will replace the currently published Store build.

 ---